 Driving through the Gorge is lovely, but what about seeing it from the skies?
 Envi Adventures offers scenic flights over the Columbia River Gorge with views of the river, waterfalls and the historic highway — including many locations that remain closed for restoration.
 Prices are per flight for up to three passengers.
 When spring comes around, you’ll be ready to cruise the river on the Columbia Gorge Sternwheeler and appreciate the landscape in an another way.

 8. Stay the night

 Two days in the Gorge are always better than one.
 Four are better than two.
 There’s no lack of lodging options here, including hotels, motels, resorts and cozy bed and breakfasts — many of which come with a waterfront or mountain-top view.
-To support the “Show the Gorge Some Love” campaign through November 30, you can take a ReachNow car from Portland to select Gorge hotels and get the vehicle, gas and room for just $130.
+Find your next getaway here.

 If you can’t visit, then consider a donation to the any of these Gorge-based organizations that are working on restoration efforts.
 Compiled by the Gorge Community Foundation, the list includes Friends of the Gorge and the National Forest Foundation fund dedicated to the Eagle Creek Fire.

 Note: The Historic Columbia River Highway is open from Troutdale to the Portland Women’s Forum — a great viewing site for the Gorge, as seen in the header image.
-The forum is hosting temporary visitor information center while the Vista House is closed.
 For more information about road closures, visit TripCheck.com.